2019 General Motors strike: Motivations

 During the Great Recession and economic uncertainty that followed, unionized automotive workers accepted concessions to allow GM and other companies to recover.
 Though GM has since received large tax breaks and returned to profitability, worker compensation remained stagnant, and the UAW took umbrage with the company's decisions to shutter American facilities and move some jobs abroad.

 Strike

-The contract between the UAW and General Motors expired September 14, and the strike began at 11:59pm on Sunday, September 15, 2019.
-A two day difference between contract expiration and the beginning of a strike is unusually short, but likely motivated by the prolonged negotiations between management and the union.
+The contract between the UAW and General Motors expired September 14, and the strike began at 11:59 p.m. on September 15, 2019.
+A two-day difference between contract expiration and the beginning of a strike is unusually short, but likely motivated by the prolonged negotiations between management and the union.
 The strike involved 48,000 GM employees.

 On September 17, GM stopped providing health insurance to 55,000 union members, forcing the UAW to pay for COBRA.

 On September 26, it was announced that GM would start to pay health insurance again to people on strike.